Excerpt 6, A Seat for the Rabble

 “Crimes, more like.
 He travels across the kingdom looking to incite unrest.
 The rat eludes every trap we set, and scampers off to hide with his conspirators in Eastland when we loose the hounds.
 Not this time.”

 Jason strained to hear Watley over the crowd.
 An infant squealed hysterically somewhere.
-“The Eighth Testament tells us that Secondborn man knew no shame when Firstborn elves first saw their nakedness.
+“The Eighth Testament tells us that Secondmade man knew no shame when the Firstmade elves first saw their nakedness.
 The elves, our teachers, were sent by the gods themselves, and upheld the law we maintain secretly in our hearts: No thing living is above another.”

 Some men hooted rowdily; another cried, “Point us true, Firemouth!”
 Watley waited for complete silence to continue.
 “If no living thing was above another at man’s birth, can any man be within his gods-given rights to claim mastery over another?”
 The crowd’s response was swift and jarring: ”NO!”

-I can see why Kerflue would want this man in irons, Jason thought.
+I can see why Charles would want this man in irons, Jason thought.
 For the rulers of Loran, the order of things was set in stone.
-There was a king, and below him his Worthy Assembly of sworn lords, priests, and merchants, in that order; Common peasants and their parish readers came last, if at all.
+There was a king, and below him his Worthy Assembly of sworn lords, priests and parish readers, and merchants, in that order; peasants came last, if at all.
 Treason it was for the poor soul who challenged that hierarchy.